17 October, 2018 to 27 October, 2018

 29 November, 2017 to 16 December, 2017

 Santiago Cordoba of Argentina is a percussionist of the well known “Violentango” or the ambassadors of the new tango movement.
 He set out on a tour of Bengal in the winter of 2017 (29th November to 16th December 2017) and enthralled audiences with his solo concept “Corso”, a kaleidoscope of various percussion instruments, loops, samples, piano, and guitar.
 Santiago’s thoroughly composed and well-structured music, with intermittent interchanges, acquired a compelling edge with his intense and elegant playing style.
-He collaborated with Piyush Baul, Somnath Das Baul and Tanmoy Pan and performed at Akhra@Baitanik and Biswa Bangla Haat and also studio record their collaboration.
+He collaborated with Arpita Chakraborty, Piyush Baul, Chandan Roy and Tanmoy Pan and performed at Akhra@Baitanik and Biswa Bangla Haat and also studio record their collaboration.

 21 October, 2017 to 5 November, 2017

 Tita Nzebi, a young singer born in Gabon, central Africa, and settled in Paris, made a 16-day tour of Bengal from 20th October to 5th November, 2017.
 Her musical journey connected audiences with the little known Nzebi community of Gabon.
 She has two albums to her credit — M’biss Miti, directed by Congolese guitarist Sec Bidens, and Metiani, which firmly entrenched her position as a lyricist and composer.
-Tita collaborated with two folk musicians of Bengal, Sumanta Das Baul and Titas Sen, and performed at select venues in Kolkata, Biswa Bangla Haat in New Town and village festivals.
+Tita collaborated with folk musicians of Bengal, Gobinda Das Bairagya, Titas Sen and Sandip Bag and performed at Akhra@Baitanik, Biswa Bangla Haat in New Town and in village festivals.